rjaros/kilua/README.md

 - Rendering to String with JS/Node or WasmJS/Node target (ready for SSR).
 - Ready to use components for all typical web application use cases.
 - Component based API (familiar to KVision users).
-- ~~Fullstack support ported from KVision.~~ (RPC will be available as a separate project)
+- Integration with [Kilua RPC](https://github.com/rjaros/kilua-rpc) library (fullstack support ported from KVision)
 - Modular architecture.

 ## Project status

-All main concepts have been tested and all planned components are ready.
+All main concepts have been tested and all planned frontend components are ready.
-I've decided to implement fullstack interfaces (RPC) as a new, separate project.
+I'm currently working on the fullstack components.

 The project can be built and tested with single gradle tasks.
 Contributions and PRs are welcomed.
 Still no artifacts are published, but we are close to the first alpha release.